 BC-AP Sports Preview Digest

-Some of the sports stories The Associated Press is covering Saturday.
+Some of the sports stories The Associated Press is covering Wednesday.
 A full Sports Digest will be sent at about 3 p.m.
 All times EST:

 - SANTA CLARA, Calif. - Richard Sherman's leaping deflection of a pass headed for Michael Crabtree in the corner of the end zone was the defining moment to seal last January's NFC championship game that sent the Seattle Seahawks on their way to a Super Bowl win.
 It's still plenty fresh as the NFC West rivals meet again Thursday night for the first of two games in three weeks.

 - ARLINGTON, Texas - Tony Romo still talks about wishing he had been on the field instead of laid up at home after back surgery when the Cowboys lost a playoffs-or-bust finale to Philadelphia last December.
 The Dallas quarterback will be out there against Mark Sanchez with the NFC East lead on the line on Thanksgiving.

 - DETROIT - The Lions start a crucial three-game homestand with their annual Thanksgiving showcase against the Bears, who have won two straight.

 - ASHBURN, Va. - The Washington Redskins plan to start Colt McCoy over Robert Griffin III on Sunday against the Indianapolis Colts, according to a person familiar with the decision, the latest development in a stunning slide for the 2012 NFL Offensive Rookie of the Year.